rosana-t/Generation-ETL-project/README.md

 - Replace (https to http://) on the web adress.

-- Log in with the user and password.
+- Log in with the user and password..